tensorflow/tensorflow/tensorflow/g3doc/tutorials/image_recognition/index.md

 ## Usage with the C++ API

-You can run the same [Inception-v3] model in
+You can run the same [Inception-v3] model in C++ for use in production environments.
-C++, though it's packaged in a slightly more compact file, because we don't need to keep some data that's only used for training.
 You can download the archive containing the GraphDef that defines the model like this (running from the root directory of the TensorFlow repository):

 ```bash
 wget https://storage.googleapis.com/download.tensorflow.org/models/inception_dec_2015.zip -O tensorflow/examples/label_image/data/inception_dec_2015.zip